swiftlang/swift-evolution/proposals/NNNN-clock-instant-date-duration.md

 * **v1.4.3**
   * Re-added hours and minutes construction
   * added a base requirement for `ClockProtocol` to require a `minimumResolution`
+* **v1.4.4**
+  * Rename `ClockProtocol` to `Clock` to better adhere to naming guidelines
+  * Adjusted measurement to have both a required method (plus default implementation) as well as a free floating function for standardized measurement.

 ## Introduction